mctherapy/simple_di_dart/README.md

 **Scoped containers are sealed!**

-While it is possible to create a scoped container from unsealed builder, replaced registrations are not reflected in scoped container if specified type was already provided at least once.
+While it is possible to create a scoped container from manually created descriptor map, replaced registrations are not reflected in scoped container if specified type was already provided at least once.

 ## Good practices
 - Never work on root provider